rust-lang/rust-wiki-backup/The-Rusticon.md

 macro | A type of syntax extension, defined with `macro_rules! name_of_macro`.
 Are a way of declaratively generating Rust from arbitrary tokens.
 For example, `assert!`, `debug!`, and `fail!` are macros.
 The standard macros can be found [here](https://github.com/mozilla/rust/blob/master/src/libsyntax/ext/expand.rs#L806). managed pointer | `@T`, a pointer to a mutable, garbage-collected box. monomorphise | The act of generating specialized versions of generic constructs at compile time to improve run time performance.
-See [_Whole-Program Compilation in MLton_](http://mlton.org/References.attachments/060916-mlton.pdf) and Niko Matsakis's answer on [Stackoverflow](http://stackoverflow.com/a/14198060). owned pointer | `~T`, a pointer to an owned box. raw pointer | `*T`, a pointer to anything.
+See [_Whole-Program Compilation in MLton_](http://mlton.org/References.attachments/060916-mlton.pdf) and Niko Matsakis's answer on [Stackoverflow](http://stackoverflow.com/a/14198060). newtype struct | A *tuple structure* with a single unnamed field.
+For example `struct NodeIndex(int)`.
+Useful to create wrapper types. owned pointer | `~T`, a pointer to an owned box. raw pointer | `*T`, a pointer to anything.
 Requires unsafe code to dereference, no static verification is done on them. rustdoc | The Rust documentation generator.